Verethragna: In Twelver Shi'ism

 In his famous book, Al-Najm Al-Thaqib, Mirza Husain Noori Tabarsi lists 182 names of the Shia Mahdi.
 There were a number of ancient Persian and Zoroastrian titles, and Tabarsi listed Bahrām as one of the Mahdi's names, possibly alluding to the role of the Mahdi being a victorious military commander.

 In Avestan scholarship

 A boar in a frescoe at Bamiyan, symbol of the Mazdean god of victory Verethragna.
 6th-7th century CE.

 The interpretation of the divinity was once one of the more widely debated fields in Zoroastrian scholarship since the theories of origin reflected a radical revolution in ethical, moral and religious values.

-Primarily because the Avestan adjective verethragnan ('victorious') had a corresponding Vedic term vrtrahan where it appeared "preponderantly [as] a qualification of Indra", Zoroastrians and Hindus accept that in Indo-Iranian times there existed the warrior god Indra and that Avestan Verethragna might be analogous to that divine figure.
-The Sanskrit cognate of Verethragna is Vritraghna, which is an epithet for Indra in Vedic literature, and he too is the destroyer of "Vritra", an Asura whose name literally means obstacle.
+Primarily because the Avestan adjective verethragnan ('victorious') had a corresponding Vedic term vrtrahan where it appeared "preponderantly [as] a qualification of Indra", Zoroastrians and Hindus accept that in Proto-Indo-Iranian times there existed an Aryan warrior god Indra and that Avestan Verethragna might be analogous to that earlier shared divine figure.
+The Sanskrit cognate of Verethragna is Vritraghna, which is the primary epithet for Indra across Vedic literature, and he too is the destroyer of "Vritra", an term which could be applied to an abstract foe/obstacle or personified as the cosmic demon/dragon Vritra.

+Renowned German Scholar Herman Lommel proposed that both Indra Vritrahan of Vedas and Avestan Verethragna were descended from the same Proto-Indo-Aryan god "Indra Vrtraghan".

+The close parallels between Indra Vritrahan of Vedas and Avestan Verethragna reveal a common Indo-Iranian lineage with Verethragna as the natural Avestan evolution of the older Indo-Iranian deity Indra Vritrahan.
+Both figures serve as the primary demon slaying "war-god" for their pantheons, receiving in return rich offerings of Soma/Haoma.
+They share the same supporting "war-god" role in assisting the victorious "Trita" warrior archetype slay the primordial demon, often depicted with monsterous or dragon like characteristics.
+In this case the myth of Rig Vedic Trita / Avestan Thraetaona ("Son of Trita") slaying the Three-Headed, Six Eyed Demon, the demonic entity being Rig Vedic Trishiras and Avestan Azi Dahaka.

+Both Avestan Verethragna and Rig Vedic Indra Vritrahan are depicted in their respective texts as being allied with and depicted "carrying" the Legendary Sage of the Aryans, Kavi Usan, known as Avestan Kavi Usa or Vedic Kavi Usana.
+The gods also carry a major secondary function with Health, being invoked by prayer specifically for Virility and Masculine performance.
+Both figures are known for their warrior forms, typically a youthful "golden/yellow" warrior in appearance.
+The key recurring attribute is being represented zoomorphically as or specifically known to shape-shift into the same animals for divine intervention (Eagle/Falcon, Goat, Boar, Ram, Bull, and Horse).
+Both the Avesta and Rig veda figures have a unique association with the Indo-Aryan Soma bird, the Shyena (Hinduism) or Avestan Saēna bird, and both deities also act as live-stock guardians of cattle.